 - Assistant at Surgery: When a physician or non-physician practitioner (NPP) actively assists the primary surgeon, Humana reimburses the assistant at surgery services per the assistant-at-surgery agreement and Humana's claims payment policy.
-It is the responsibility of the participating primary surgeon to select a participating assistant at surgery. - Bilateral surgery: When procedures are performed on both sides of the body during the same operative session by the same physician, a bilateral payment adjustment may apply, based on provider's agreement and Humana's claims payment policy. - Co-surgeon: When two or more surgeons perform surgery on the same patient during the same operative session, Humana reimburses the co-surgeon services per each co-surgeon's agreement and Humana's claims payment policy. - Complications: When the work required to provide a service was substantially greater than is typically required, such as for excessive hemorrhaging, the complication should be documented in the operative report.
+It is the responsibility of the participating primary surgeon to select a participating assistant at surgery. - Bilateral surgery: When procedures are performed on both sides of the body during the same operative session by the same physician, a bilateral payment adjustment may apply, based on provider's agreement and Humana's claims payment policy. - Co-surgeon: When one of two or more health care practitioners furnishing a single surgery which requires the skill of multiple surgeons, each in a different specialty, performing parts of the same surgery simultaneously.Humana reimburses the co-surgeon services per each co-surgeon's agreement and Humana's claims payment policy.

+- Complications: When the work required to provide a service was substantially greater than is typically required, such as for excessive hemorrhaging, the complication should be documented in the operative report.
 A determination will be made by a clinician on whether the complication merits additional payment. - Complications after surgery: When there is an unplanned return to the operation room by the same practitioner due to complications after surgery, charges for only the intraoperative portion of the surgery are reimbursed. - Decision for surgery: No more than one charge for an evaluation and management service at which the initial decision to perform surgery is made will be eligible for payment separate from the surgery. - Incidental surgeries: A procedure that was performed incidental to the primary surgery will be considered as part of the primary surgery charges and will not be eligible for additional payment.
-For example, an appendectomy would be incidental when performed during a cholecystectomy.

-- Multiple surgeries: When several surgeries are performed by the same practitioner or multiple practitioners within the same group practice with the same specialty, Humana applies a multiple surgery reduction for both commercial and Medicare Advantage products.
+For example, an appendectomy would be incidental when performed during a cholecystectomy. - Multiple surgeries: When several surgeries are performed by the same practitioner or multiple practitioners within the same group practice with the same specialty, Humana applies a multiple surgery reduction for both commercial and Medicare Advantage products.
 See provider's agreement and Humana's claims-payment policy for the relevant reductions.
 This reduction applies when eligible multiple surgical procedures are performed during one continuous surgical session or when multiple surgical procedures are performed on the same day. - Preoperative and postoperative care: Charges for preoperative and postoperative care are considered to be included in the global surgical service charge and are not reimbursed separately when preoperative, surgical and postoperative care are provided by the same physician or other healthcare professional.

-Overpayments: Humana Provider Payment Integrity

-Overview: Humana Provider Payment Integrity (PPI) reviews Humana's claims payments for accuracy and requests refunds if claims are overpaid or paid in error.
+Overpayments: Humana Provider Payment Integrity Overview: Humana Provider Payment Integrity (PPI) reviews Humana's claims payments for accuracy and requests refunds if claims are overpaid or paid in error.

-Contacts, General Inquiries and Escalation Process: For more information on how to resolve recoupment concerns, such as overpayments, payment integrity reviews, disputes and medical record requests, please visit Humana.com/provider/medical-resources/payment-integrity-and-disputes.
+Contacts, General Inquiries and Escalation Process: For more information on how to resolve recoupment concerns, such as overpayments, payment integrity reviews, disputes and medical record requests, please visit

+Humana.com/provider/medical-resources/paymentintegrity-and-disputes.

-Provider Payment Integrity Medical Record Review Process: Humana operates a review program to detect, prevent and correct fraud, waste and abuse and to facilitate accurate claim payment.
-For more information, please visit Humana.com/provider/medical-resources/payment-integrity-and-disputes/medical-record-review-resources.
+Provider Payment Integrity Medical Record Review

+Process: Humana operates a review program to detect, prevent and correct fraud, waste and abuse and to facilitate accurate claim payment.
+For more information, please visit Humana.com/provider/medical-resources/ payment-integrity-and-disputes/medical-record-review-resources.